All posts

 Takeaway: Print these questions.
 Bring them to every demo.
 A vendor that fumbles on questions 1-3 isn't ready for law firm data.

-The 2025 Verizon Data Breach Investigations Report found that 68% of data breaches in professional services involved third-party vendors.
-Architecture-level isolation eliminates the largest category of breach risk.
+The 2025 Verizon Data Breach Investigations Report found that 68% of data breaches in professional services involved third-party vendors, which is exactly why sub-processor terms and no-retention agreements matter as much as the marketing claim.

 Audit Trails: Why They Matter for Bar Compliance